pydata/xarray/doc/plotting.rst

     a.plot()

 It may seem strange that
-the the values on the y axis are decreasing with -0.5 on the top.
+the values on the y axis are decreasing with -0.5 on the top.
 This is because the pixels are centered over their coordinates, and the axis labels and ranges correspond to the values of the coordinates.